pillserg/promua_test_booknote/README.md

     python tests.py

 populate db with demodata (present in repo in dumpdata.csv file).
-This command can take some time (if you don't have SSD):
+This command can take some time (if you don't have SSD :) ):

     python db_populate.py